alex-b-chase/16S-workshop/README.md

 This is where you will really want to read up on some basic multivariate statistics.
 Deciding which metrics to use are going to be dependent on your data!

-6A.
+⋅⋅*6A.
 Alpha-diversity - average species diversity in a habitat or specific area.
-Alpha diversity is a [u]local measure[/u].
+Alpha diversity is a *local measure*.
+⋅⋅* Shannon Diversity

 # Materials and sample data